 Top 5 Ecotourism Destinations in Sri Lanka

-Sri Lanka is a hugely popular tourist destination and a growing segment of its industry is devoting itself to ecotourism, a practice of travelling to remote, often threatened environments in order to support conservation efforts and learn about the local history and culture.
+Sri Lanka is a hugely popular tourist destination and a growing segment of its industry is devoting itself to ecotourism, the practice of travelling to remote, often threatened environments in order to support conservation efforts and learn about the local history and culture.
 Like every country around the world, Sri Lanka is facing great challenges when it comes to climate change and the loss of biodiversity, which is why ecotourism – part of one of the country’s largest industries – is incredibly valuable in the fight to conserve it.

 What is ecotourism and why is it important?

-Ecotourism is different from the industry at large, as inherent to its existence are a handful of principles that uphold true sustainability and community welfare.
+Facilitated by responsible tour operators, ecotourism differs from the industry at large, as inherent to its existence are a handful of principles that uphold true sustainability and community welfare.
 Some of the principles include:

 - Direct economic benefits for local communities and conservation projects